Real Health Talk radio show notes 09/26/12 Treating diabetes naturally through diet

 Organic bacon or sausage with an egg.

-Try some chicken salad, or salmon salad, or egg salad on it.
+LUNCH: Salad and berries with chicken salad, or salmon salad, or egg salad on it.

 Stir fry a couple of cups or more of any type of veggie: peas, broccoli, cauliflower, red or green peppers, any type of mushrooms, zucchini, garlic, and add Italian spices or Curry spices.